vuejs/docs/src/guide/introduction.md

   <button @click="count = 0">Reset</button>
 </p>

+The above example demonstrates the two core features of Vue:

+- **Declarative Rendering**: Vue extends standard HTML with templating syntax that allows us to declaratively describe HTML output based on JavaScript state.

+- **Reactivity**: Vue automatically tracks JavaScript state changes and efficiently updates the DOM when changes happen.

 You may already have questions - don't worry!
 We will cover every little detail in the rest of the documentation.
 For now, please read along so you can have a high-level understanding of what Vue is all about.

 ## Ways of Using Vue

 Vue is a framework.
-This means that as a whole, it provides a comprehensive feature set that covers most of the common needs in frontend web development.
+As a whole, it covers most of the common features needed in frontend development.
 But the web is extremely diverse - the things we build on the web may vary drastically in form and scale.
-With that in mind, Vue is designed to be incrementally adoptable.
-Depending on your use case, Vue can be leveraged in different ways:
+With that in mind, Vue is designed to be flexible and incrementally adoptable.
+Depending on your use case, Vue can be used in different ways:

-### Progressive Enhancement
+### Standalone Script

-Vue can be used as a more declarative JQuery replacement to "sprinkle" reactivity on to static or backend-rendered HTML pages.
-The core can be used as a standalone script by simply loading it from a CDN - no build step required!
+Vue can be used as a standalone script file - no build step required!
+If you have a backend framework already rendering most of the HTML, or your frontend logic isn't complex enough to demand a build step, this is the easiest way to integrate Vue into your stack.
+You can think of Vue as a more declarative replacement of jQuery in such cases.

-Vue also provides an alternative distribution called [petite-vue](https://github.com/vuejs/petite-vue) that is specifically optimized for progressive enhancement.
+Vue also provides an alternative distribution called [petite-vue](https://github.com/vuejs/petite-vue) that is specifically optimized for progressively enhancing existing HTML.
 It has a smaller feature set, but is extremely lightweight and uses an implementation that is more efficient in no-build-setup scenarios.

 ### Single-Page Application (SPA)

-You can build rich, large scale applications where Vue not only controls the entire page, but also handles data updates and navigations without having to reload the page.
+Some applications require rich interactivity and non-trivial stateful logic on the frontend.
+The best way to build such applications is to use an architecture where Vue not only controls the entire page, but also handles data updates and navigations without having to reload the page.
 This type of applications are typically referred to as Single-Page Applications (SPAs).

 Vue provides core libraries and [comprehensive tooling support](/guide/scaling-up/tooling) with amazing developer experience for building modern SPAs, including: